-- With mobile phones being used for SMS text messaging and WAP, the phone keypad has become an important form of text input.
-Unfortunatelya phone only has digits 0-9, not a full alphanumeric keyboard.
-To overcome this for text input the numeric keys are usually pressed several times shows a typical mapping of digits to letters. - The main number-to-letter mapping is standard, but punctuation and accented letters differ between phones.
-Also there needs to be a way for the phone to distinguish, say, the 'dd' from 'e'.
-On some phones you need to pause for a short period between successive letters using the same key, for others you press an additional key. - Most phones have at least two modes for the numeric buttons: one where the keys mean the digits and one where they mean letters.
-Some have additional modes to make entering accented characters easier.
-Also a special mode or setting is needed for capital letters although many phones use rules to reduce this.
+✤ With mobile phones being used for SMS text messaging (see Chapter 19) and WAP(see Chapter 21), the phone keypad has become an important form of text input.

-Handwriting Recognition
+- Unfortunately a phone only has digits 0-9, not a full alphanumeric keyboard.
+To overcome this for text input the numeric keys are usually pressed several times a typical mapping of digits to letters. - For example, the 3 key has' def ' on it.
+If you press the key once you get a 'd', if you press 3 twice you get an 'e', if you press it three times you get an 'f'.
+The main number-to-letter mapping is standard, but punctuation and accented letters differ between phones. - Also there needs to be a way for the phone to distinguish, say, the 'dd' from 'e'.
+On some phones you need to pause for a short period between successive letters using the same key, for others you press an additional key (e.g. '#').

-• Handwriting is a common and familiar activity, and is therefore attractive as a method of text entry.
-If we were able to write as we would when we use paper, but with the computer taking this form of input and converting it to text, we can see that it is an intuitive and simple way of interacting with the computer.
+Handwriting recognition

-Speech Recognition
+- Handwriting is a common and familiar activity, and is therefore attractive as a method of text entry. - If we were able to write as we would when we use paper, butwith the computer taking this form of input and converting it to text, we can see tha it is an intuitive and simple way of interacting with the computer.
+However, there area number of disadvantages with handwriting recognition. - Current technology is still fairly inaccurate and so makes a significant number of mistakes in recognizing letters, though it has improved rapidly.

-• Speech recognition is a promising area of text entry, but it has been promising for a number of years and is still only used in very limited situations.
-There is a natural
+Speech recognition

-- enthusiasm for being able to talk to the machine and have it respond to commands, since this form of interaction one with which we are very familiar. - Successful recognition rates of over 97% have been reported, but since this represents one letter in error in approximately every 30, or one spelling mistake every six or so words, this is stoll unacceptible (sic)!
-Note also that this performance is usually quoted only for a restricted vocabulary of command words. - Trying to extend such systems to the level of understanding natural language, with its inherent vagueness, imprecision and pauses, opens up many more problems that have not been satisfactorily solved even for keyboard-entered natural language.
+- Speech recognition is a promising area of text entry, but it has been promising for a number of years and is still only used in very limited situations. - There is a natural enthusiasm for being able to talk to the machine and have it respond to commands, since this form of interaction is one with which we are very familiar. - Successful recognition rates of over 97% have been reported, but since this represents one letter in error in approximately every 30, or one spelling mistake every six or so words, this is stoll unacceptable